 An employee with a final written warning on file who is alleged to have committed a further occurrence of misconduct must be treated as if the allegation was of gross misconduct.
-This is because if the allegation is substantiated, the employee will be dismissed.
+This is because if the allegation is substantiated, the employee may be dismissed.
 Therefore, letters to the employee should include the warning of dismissal (as for allegations of gross misconduct).

-Where a member of teaching staff is dismissed, misconduct cases that relate to the safety of children and young people will be referred to the Independent Safeguarding Authority (ISA).
+Where misconduct cases that relate to the safety of children and young people will be referred to the Independent Safeguarding Authority (ISA).

-Child Protection
+14. Child Protection